< Back Home

 Kamehameha III died in December 1854 and was succeeded by his nephew (and adopted son) Alexander, who reigned under the name Kamehameha IV.
 To prevent the annexation of Hawaii by the United States, he developed diplomatic and trade relations with other countries.
 He also tried to slow the influence of Christian missionaries.

 European diseases were taking a serious toll on native Hawaiians.
-According to one estimate, there were a million native Hawaiians at the start of the 19th century; in 1990 there were 138,000.
-Because many native Hawaiians were dying and others objected to working on sugar plantations, workers flooded into the islands from other Asian countries.
-This is why modern-day Hawaii has such a diverse population.
+Many native Hawaiians were dying and others objected to working on sugar plantations, therefore workers flooded into the islands from other Asian countries.
+This is why modern-day Hawaii has such a diverse Mongol population (mainly Chinese and Japanese).

 Kamehameha IV's wife was named Queen Emma.
 Her father was a chief, George Naea; her mother, Fanny Kekelaokalani Young, was the daughter of Kamehameha I's niece Ka'oana'eha and the king's British counselor John Young.
 Emma was adopted by her aunt and uncle Grace and Thomas Rooke, who had no children of their own.
 (Grace Kamaikui Rooke was Emma's maternal aunt.)
 Emma spoke both Hawaiian and English, and was a good musician and horsewoman.
 Before her marriage, some people said she was not worthy to be queen because she was partly white, but she became a popular queen.
 She helped establish a hospital to help combat the diseases devastating Hawaiians.
 It was named Queen's Hospital in her honor and still stands in Honolulu.